sendgrid/sendgrid-python/examples/helpers/README.md

  subject = "Hello World from the SendGrid Python Library" to_email = Email("test@example.com")
 ```
-you can use `Email` class to define a mail id.
+You can use `Email` class to define a mail id.

 ```
 content = Content("text/plain", "some text here")